vince-from-nice/osmaxil/README.md

 Let's consider an OSM building which have been matched with 4 imported buildings :
 - import building A has the tag building:levels=8 and a matching score of 0.42
-- import building B has the tag building:levels=8 and a matching score of 0.35
+- import building B has the tag building:levels=8 and a matching score of 0.45
 - import building C has the tag building:levels=5 and a matching score of 0.15
 - import building C has the tag building:levels=0 and a matching score of 0.08

 The tag value (level=8) is the same for both method, BUT:
-- with the old basic method the best matching score for the building is only 0.42 (score of the building A)
+- with the old basic method the best matching score for the building is only 0.45 (score of the building B)
-- with the new complex method the best matching score for the building is 0.77 (score of A + score of B) which reflects more correctly the predominance of the tag value of 8 levels.
+- with the new complex method the best matching score for the building is 0.87 (score of A + score of B) which reflects more correctly the predominance of the tag value of 8 levels.

 ### Element synchronization ###

-That phase is implemented by the class named services.ElementSyncrhonizer.
+That phase is implemented by the class named services.ElementSynchronizer.

-It eventually writes OSM elements to the OSM API.
+It eventually writes OSM elements.
+Depending on the type of the plugin (updater or remaker), *writing* means *updating* or *remaking*.

+Furthermore, *writing* can be done directly to the OSM database via the OSM API, or it can be done inderectly by generating a XML files.
+Theses generated files can be considered as changes proposals: after that manual merges must done by a real humans.

+The parameter **osmaxil.syncMode** defined in settings.xml can have the following values:
+* no (no writings, but could be usefull for statistics)
+* api (direct writing with the OSM API)
+* gen (indirect writing with generated XML files)

-For each plugin a minimum matching score is defined in the settings.properties file.
+Note also that in the case of updating, a minimum matching score is defined in the settings.properties file for each updater plugin.
 OSM element can be updated only if it has a import whose matching score is bigger to that minimal score.
 If the matching score is enough then it tries to update one or more tag values.
 Depending on the plugin, update of the tag can be done only if the tag hasn't an original value yet.
 That way, the program will not destroy work which has been already done by other OSM contributors.
 That's the case with the OpenDataParis plugin.

 ### Statistics generation ###